Common Questions & Concerns - Roof Replacement

 How do I know if I need a new roof?

 There are many indicators that suggest you may need a new roof.
 Obvious signs; a persistent leak, unexplained mold inside your home or business, granules in the gutter and near the downspouts on the ground, missing shingles or shingles around your home.
 Less obvious signs; interior wall blistering, dark spots on walls, dirty looking shingles or algae buildup, curling shingles, torn shingles, or flashing pulling away from the structure.
-RSG Roofing provides free roof inspections to help with this determination.
+A roofing special RSG Roofing provides is a free roof inspection to help determine if you might need a full roof replacement or roof repair.

 Curling shingles are an indication that the oils are starting to evaporate and the shingle is shrinking exposing the plywood underneath.
 Water can then deteriorate the wood decking allowing water to enter your home or business.